 Habitat and Ecology

-There is no information on its population status, and it is known only from a single specimen collected in 1893.
+There is no information on its population abundance or trends as it is known only from a single specimen collected by Werner in 1893.